 Consider how the character’s attire and physical features reflect their personality.
 Instead of telling, show.

-Show your readers the features of your protagonists’ personalities, through detailing how they look and behave.
+Show your readers the features of your protagonists’ personalities by detailing how they look and behave.

-Does the sagely wizard smoke a pipe?
-Does the crafty gnome carry a penknife?
-Perhaps the warrior man bears a disfiguring scar on his brow, bespeaking a terrible, traumatizing battle in his past?
+Does the wizard smoke a pipe?
+Does the gnome carry a penknife?
+Perhaps the warrior bears a disfiguring scar on their brow, bespeaking a terrible, traumatizing battle?

 Feed your readers clues through such images.
-Don’t let your characters reveal everything about themselves in speech: That’s not realistic.
-In fact, real people are often chary of letting others know too much about their pasts.
+Don’t let your characters reveal everything about themselves in speech: That’s unrealistic.
+Real people are often chary of letting others know too much about their pasts.

-Tantalize your readers’ curiosities about details of these individuals’ pasts by describing them trying to hide the truths of who they are.
-Perhaps your warrior stiffens up whenever he is asked about a particular battle – maybe he committed some atrocity about which he remains conflicted with guilt.
+Tantalize your readers’ curiosities about details of these individuals’ pasts by describing them as trying to hide the truths of who they are.
+Perhaps your warrior stiffens up whenever asked about a particular battle – maybe he committed some atrocity about which he remains conflicted with guilt.

 Create Their Past

-Think about your characters’ pasts and that of their lineage: It is their experiences which have made them who they are today.
+Think about your characters’ pasts and their lineage: their experiences have made them who they are today.

 Keep these in separate files from your novel and consult them when needed.
-While it can be strategic to keep readers in the dark about aspects of your characters, it is vital that you have an in-depth knowledge of who your adventurers really are.
+While it can be strategic to keep readers in the dark about aspects of your characters, you must have an in-depth knowledge of who your adventurers are.

 6. Plot

-Here is one area where it can, in certain ways, be helpful to use a cliché of some description.
+Here is one area where it can, in certain ways, be helpful to use a cliché.
 There is something elemental and archetypal about the plot.

 While worlds vary – from the medieval-inspired world of Middle Earth to the hierarchical, dystopian future of The Hunger Games – the principles of the narrative are age-old and continue to entice readers from generation to generation.